mrocklin/blog/_posts/work/2019-12-05-engineers-and-sales.md

 times.

-They've tried to translate this pain point into a set of technical features for which they are now on the lookout.
-Their guess about what they need may be incorrect, and it's useful to go check things if you can do so quickly.
+They've tried to translate this pain point into a set of technical features (fast database) for which they are now on the lookout.
+But they're usually pretty bad at this, and so we need to learn a lot more about them before we know how to help.
 For example maybe they don't need to invest in a new database product, but instead they just need a progress bar, or better CSS on their webpage.